brainhack-school2023/st-onge_project/README.md

 Following NODDI fitting, the second main objective was to extract the NODDI metrics (ODI, NDI, Viso) to be able to do some data analysis using Python.

-#### *** Identifying potential biomarkers for Parkinson's disease
+![image](https://github.com/brainhack-school2023/st-onge_project/assets/57685132/f727afd4-ffea-4ed1-b612-e2a47e3fae12)

+### Long-term goal

 As a long-term goal, this project aims to identify potential biomarkers for Parkinson's disease using the extracted NODDI metrics.

-![image](https://github.com/brainhack-school2023/st-onge_project/assets/57685132/f727afd4-ffea-4ed1-b612-e2a47e3fae12)

 ### My personal objectives for this project were: